MartinDupont/SchafkopfBot/README.md

 The base Arena class is designed to play four computer agents against each other.
 Once the arena class has been set up, rounds are played by calling new_game(), which will automatically instantiate and play a new game.
 A running points tally is kept between games, and the computer agents remain instantiated between games too.

 HumanInterface inherits from Arena, and is designed for playing a computer agent against four human players sitting at a card table.
 Running new_game() will start an interactive prompt, where the user tells the computer which cards the human opponents have played, and the agent then plays its cards at the appropriate time.

+Alternatively, one can run the parallel_matches function in multirounds.py, which runs large amounts of games across multiple CPU's.

 ## Misc.